-The Railway Museum will host the first edition of this major culinary festival from 20 to 22 March 2026, which makes haute cuisine accessible to all.
+The Railway Museum will host the first edition of this major culinary festival on 23 and 24 May 2026, which makes haute cuisine accessible to all.
 This event will bring together chefs from restaurants boasting Michelin Stars and Repsol Suns, who will adapt their most iconic dishes to a street food format in a creative and surprising way.

 Madrid Food Fest offers visitors an experience that goes beyond cuisine.
 It is a space where gastronomy goes hand in hand with culture, music and innovation.
 During the festival, there will be a market with artisan producers, offering a careful selection of signature cheeses, wines from Madrid, kombucha tea start-ups, protein chocolates or zero-waste products, among others.
 The experience is rounded off with showcooking, live music, live podcasts and interactive workshops that invite gastronomy to be discovered in a participative way.